nurlanov-zh/sublabel-accurate-alpha-expansion/README.md

 #### Non-submodular energies
-If you would like to use GCO with non-submodular energies, consider replacing `addterm2_checked` function in `third-party/gco-v3.0/GCoptimization.cpp` to:
+If you would like to use GCO with non-submodular energies, consider commenting out assertion in `addterm2_checked` function in `third-party/gco-v3.0/GCoptimization.cpp`:

 ```
 OLGA_INLINE void GCoptimization::addterm2_checked(EnergyT* e, VarID i, VarID j,